Disappearance of Olaf Harken, pioneer of deck hardware

 Transition to large pleasure and racing boats

 Vanguard's business continues.
 After the success of the 470s, licensed by the Harken brothers for the USA, the Finn continues to be a big success for the shipyard.
 On the hardware side, Harken, now independent of dinghy construction, turns to the market for larger boats.
-Using Torlon, a new type of plastic, in place of the softer Delrin used on smaller models, Harken is developing large pulleys to support the loads of larger yachts.
+Using Torlon, a new type of plastic, instead of the softer Delrin used on smaller models, Harken is developing large pulleys to support the loads of larger yachts.
 After the application on the 12 M JI Sverige in the 1977 America's Cup, the sector expanded.

 Harken Air Winch